gscuster/ottr/README.md

 # ottr
-Open TableTop RPG is a self-hosted virtual tabletop and RPG manager.
+ottr (Open TableTop RPG) is a self-hosted virtual tabletop and RPG manager.

+Currently, nothing planned is implemented.